Bonnie Support Services

 Vasita is an Indigenous Fijian, born and lived in Fiji all her life.
 Vasita arrived in Sydney in August 2022 for further studies.
 She worked in the banking sector – Westpac Fiji for 14 years in the various departments – Customer Service, HR & AML Risk.
 She loves meeting people, travelling to learn about new places and culture, spending time with friends & family and is a crazy rugby fan – who loves watching rugby.
 Currently pursuing a Diploma in Leadership and Management Program.

-Sandra – Administration Officer
+Paris – Administration Officer

 Fiona – Special Projects